driftAbout/whiteboard_challenges/challenge_05/README.md

 ```

   ## Solution

+  - Return null if  "hasOwnProperty('value')" is false.
+This covers the edge cases of the user passing a string, number, array, object without a value property and an empty object.

+  - Traverse the link list passed as an argument.

+    - pass the link list as an array literal to reduce

+    - use the reduce accumulator as an array to hold a list of nodes

+    - traverse the link list with a while loop inside reduce, pushing the nodes to the accumulator

+    - return the middle item from the accumulator

   ## Tests

+  ### Valid input

-  - Test 1: Test that the solution.js file exists.
+  - Test 1: Test to validate that the solution module exists.

-  - Test 2: Test that solution.traverse is a function.
+  - Test 2: Test to validate that solution.mezzo is a function.

-  - Test 3: Test that traverse returns null when the argument is not an object.
+  - Test 3: Test to validate that solution.mezzo returns an object with a "value" property.

-  - Test 4: Test that traverse correctly returns the sum of values.
+  - Test 4: Test to validate that solution.mezzo returns an object from the middle of the link list.

+  ### Invalid input

-  - Test 5: Test that traverse returns the sum of values correctly, even when a value is not a number.
+ - Test 5: solution.mezzo should return null when the argument is not an object.

+ - Test 6: solution.mezzo should return null when the argument is an empty object

+ - Test 7: solution.mezzo should return null when the argument does not have an "value" property.

-  - Test 6: Test that traverse returns null if all values are not numbers.
+ - Test 8: solution.mezzo return null if an object property "next" is not an object, but has a value.

-  - Test 7: Test that traverse returns the sum  of all values, even if one of the values is undefined.